alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 ### Data Composition

-On 1st June 2025, the dataset comprises of 17 individuals diagnosed with PH who enrolled in the clinical trial and were randomised to receive varying doses of riociguat or selexipag.
+On 1st June 2025, the dataset comprises of 17 individuals diagnosed with PH who enrolled in the clinical trial and were randomised to start with the dual or triple treatment.
 Several types of data are collected from each participant over a 27-week period.
 The data can be categorised as follows:

 - **Demographic:** (e.g. age, sex) recorded at baseline
 - **Medical History:** (e.g. date of diagnoses, comorbidities) recorded at baseline